alganet/shell-versions/README.md

  - **latest** - Contains the two most recent versions of each shell.
 Ideal for testing up to date scripts.
  - **all** - Everything we can build in a single image.
 Ideal for testing legacy and backwards compatible scripts.

+Shells are built on debian-slim, and copied during multi-stage to a barebones busybox image (you get busybox tools + all shells).

 ## Basic Usage

 List all shells: